 • To see a church where… we are excited about the love and forgiveness we have found.
 Where we come together to worship God joyfully, inviting our friends and neighbours to share in the Good News we have found.

-• To see of a church where… we are hungry to know more about God, where we make coming together a priority in small groups as well as a Sunday to learn more and to deepen our faith.
+• To see a church where… we are hungry to know more about God, where we make coming together a priority in small groups as well as a Sunday to learn more and to deepen our faith.
 Where prayer is a priority, where we spend time with God seeking His heart.

-• To see of a church where… our love overflows outside the church walls, meeting the practical needs of those around us – locally and further afield - making a difference where there is need and bringing hope.
+• To see a church where… our love overflows outside the church walls, meeting the practical needs of those around us – locally and further afield - making a difference where there is need and bringing hope.

-• To see of a church where… we have the courage to challenge injustice and speak up for the downtrodden, where we pursue peace and reconciliation amongst ourselves and beyond the church walls.
+• To see a church where… we have the courage to challenge injustice and speak up for the downtrodden, where we pursue peace and reconciliation amongst ourselves and beyond the church walls.

-• To see of a church that cares about the world we live in – considering the impact we have on our environment – in Westerham and the wider world.
+• To see a church that cares about the world we live in – considering the impact we have on our environment – in Westerham and the wider world.

 This is my vision for St Mary’s - it’s all about discovering the things God cares about and doing something about it.

 'Church' is not just something 'attended' on a Sunday; or something 'the vicar does'.
 'Church' is a community of people coming together to worship God, to share their gifts and abilities to encourage each other, to make God known in the world.
 But it is not just about 'doing things', it is about 'being', or perhaps better described as 'becoming' - coming together to discover more about Jesus, to deepen our faith in him, to live as he showed us to live and to become more like him.

 Everyone is welcome to come and visit and join us.

 You can read more about us in our annual reports - these are located on the Charity Commission website - select View "Accounts" for the year you are interested in; the financial statements are preceded by a description of our aims and what we are doing to meet them.